 There are a total of three live cameras around the nest which features a mating pair of bald eagles, eggs, and, hopefully, young eaglets.

 The camera typically begins streaming sometime between early December and early January and continues until well after the eaglets have hatched.

-Barn Owls Camera in Mifflin County
+Black Bear Camera in Monroe County

-Snow Geese Migration Camera
+Snow Geese Migration Camera in Lancaster County

 The snow geese migration through Middle Creek Wildlife Management Area in Lancaster County is one of the best bird-watching events in Pennsylvania.
 However, if you can’t make it out to Middle Creek or simply want to see what conditions are like before you go, the Pennsylvania Game Commission has set up a snow geese migration camera.

 This live stream follows this fantastic event in February and March.
 The birds are most active at sunrise and sunset, so these will be the best times of day to watch this camera.

 Each year in early fall, the elk of Elk County, Pennsylvania, have their annual rut (or mating season).
 This is the perfect time to visit the Elk Country Visitor Center, but if you can’t make it here to see it in person, the PA Game Commission has set up a live stream from a nearby field each of the last few years.